ssolson/StaticRouterTest/README.md

+# Unlimited Size Contracts Using Solidity
-# Create Loaded Static Router
+## Create a Loaded Static Router using Hardhat

 This project will create a "Loaded Static Router" as coined by Igor Yalovoy (https://github.com/ylv-io) in his DEVCON Bogota 2022 presentation